-- What color combinations (background and text) will both look good and be easy for your audience to see? - Would a picture help your audience understand the contents better? - Do you want particular text and a picture to appear on all the slides? (for example a company name and logo.) - Would the audience benefit from having the slides numbered so that they can quickly refer to one of them? - Do you want a background graphic or gradient?
-If so, you need to pick something that does not interfere or clash with your content, for example, colors used in charts. - Will you need one slide master or more than one?
-If one slide design does not suit all of the content, you might need more than one slide master.
+- What color combinations (background and text) will look good and also be easy for your audience to read? - Would a picture help your audience understand the contents better? - Do you want particular text and a picture to appear on all the slides? (for example a company name and logo.) - Would the audience benefit from having the slides numbered so that they can quickly refer to one of them? - Do you want a background graphic or gradient?
+If so, you need to pick something that does not interfere or clash with content, such as the colors used in charts. - Will you need one slide master or more than one?
+Will one slide design suit all of the content?